jaspervdj/jaspervdj/cv.markdown

 ## Trivia

-- For the period of 2009 - present, I am in the organizing committee of the students' Computer Science Workgroup at [Ghent University], [Zeus WPI].
+- For the period of 2009 - 2013, I was in the organizing committee of the students' Computer Science Workgroup at [Ghent University], [Zeus WPI].

 [Ghent University]: http://ugent.be/

-- For the period of 2010 - present, I am in the organizing committee of the [Ghent Functional Programming Group][GhentFPG].
+- For the period of 2010 - 2013, I was in the organizing committee of the [Ghent Functional Programming Group][GhentFPG].

 [GhentFPG]: http://www.haskell.org/haskellwiki/Ghent_Functional_Programming_Group